 PPC specialists ensure that your campaign is “mobile-friendly”

 On the surface, PPC looks like an easy advertising model.
-However, laypersons don’t have the skills to test the mobile ads or create paid ads that specifically target mobile users.
+However, laypersons don’t have the skills to test the mobile ads or create paid ads targeting mobile users.

 Paid ads experts can measure your success